uken/QAEngineerChallenge/README.md

 6. Output example 2: File: 3.txt, Number: 5, Repetead: 31 time
 7. Print the output for all the files in a single run
 8. Create a repo on github and commit the files that you've staged in your local repository.
+9. Add a detailed instruction on how to setup/launch your project.

 ### Unity Challenge